aolumoh/TieTheKnot/README.md

 This is my first project using React.
+It is the home page for a company that provides services for weddings.
+The website is not really interactive but I used it to practice the use of components.
 You can view my page [here](https://aolumoh.github.io/components)